prevwong/reka.js/docs/concepts/components.md

 # Components

-There're two types of Components :-
+There're two types of Components:-

 - `RekaComponent` - components designed by end-users, these components are stored in `State`
 - `ExternalComponent` - non-editable components exposed by page-builder developers

 ## RekaComponent